The previous Silver corners

 “Rupee” means "silver coin"

-The indian industry (which includes jewelry) needs only 2,667 tons.
-The average surplus of 2,700 tons since 2011 had been imported by six banks and eight agencies, as you can see on World Silver Survey 2017.
+Indian industry (which includes jewelery) only needs 2,667 tonnes.
+The average surplus of 2,700 tons since 2011 has been imported by six banks and eight agencies, as you can see in the World Silver Survey 2017.